graphql/graphql-spec/spec/Section 3 -- Type System.md

 ## Types

 The fundamental unit of any GraphQL Schema is the type.
-There are eight kinds of types in GraphQL.
+There are nine kinds of types in GraphQL.

 The most basic type is a `Scalar`.
 A scalar represents a primitive value, like